GoogleChrome/developer.chrome.com/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve the site
+about: Create a report to help us improve
 title: ''
-labels:
+labels: ''
-- 'bug'
-- 'P2'
 assignees: ''

 ---

-⚠️ This is for issues with the https://developer.chrome.com site, not Chromium itself.
-If you want to file a bug with Chromium (the open-source project behind Google Chrome and other browsers), please use https://crbug.com.

 **Describe the bug**
 A clear and concise description of what the bug is.